EXCLUSIVE-Big online firms face 0.1% supervisory fee under new EU rules | Technology

 EU antitrust chief Margrethe Vestager told lawmakers and member states last month that the fee could raise between 20 million euros ($22 million) and 30 million euros annually, a person with direct knowledge of the matter told Reuters.
 Not-for-profit providers of very large online platforms and very large online search engines will be exempt from the fees, the document said, a move that will benefit companies such as Wikipedia and research bodies.

-Vestager's proposal is likely to get the nod from member states and EU lawmakers, which are scheduled to meet on April 22 for the fourth round of negotiations, in what many hope will lead to a deal.
+Vestager's proposal is likely to get the nod from member states and EU lawmakers, which are scheduled to meet on April 22 for the fourth round of negotiations and widely expected to result in a deal.
 "We believe it is possible, we see progress," EU lawmaker Christel Schaldemose, who is steering the DSA in the European Parliament, told Reuters.

+The Commission declined to comment on the negotiations.
+Commission sources said a comparison could be made with national telecoms regulators and the European Securities and Markets Authority which impose fees on entities under their supervision.

-The Commission did not respond to a request for comment.
-"We want the implementation of the DSA to be a success, and support supervisory fees that are proportionate, backed by a detailed methodology, and commensurate with industry standards," Alphabet's Google said.
+"We want the implementation of the DSA to be a success, and support supervisory fees that are proportionate, backed by a detailed methodology, and commensurate with industry standards," Alphabet Inc's Google said. ($1 = 0.9156 euro)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)